 Try a New Way of Presenting Your Message

 A fantastic way of grabbing attention and participation in meetings is to change how the meetings are presented.
 If you use PowerPoint for your meetings, try something new.
 At Amazon, PowerPoints are banned from being used in team-wide discussions.
 Shying away from the norm spices up the mood and will attract greater attention to the general meeting.
 A consistent change-up also helps your colleagues look forward to the sessions more.
 So try your ideas!
 You may surprise yourself with how fun it could be.

-With busy jobs comes clouded and forgetful minds.
+With busy jobs come clouded and forgetful minds.
 Often it is easy to forget things that are discussed just moments later.
-Thus, it is good practice to send out an email or message after summarizing the critical topics discussed.
+Thus, it is good practice to send an email after summarizing the critical topics discussed.
 Doing so will remind co-workers what they need to do and give them a way to look back later in the week to stay on track.
-It may also help you remember key ideas discussed during the meeting.
+It also helps you remember key ideas discussed during the meeting.

 Finally, ask what your peers think you could do better!
 Every job is different, and every system looks unique to its relative duties.
 Your workers have ideas, and it would be a tragedy not to hear them.
 They might have an idea that could improve getting the point across better.

 Try these for yourself!